bevry/textextensions/README.md

 <!-- DESCRIPTION/ -->

-A package that contains an array of every single file extension for text files that there is
+A package that contains an array of every single file extension there is for text files

 <!-- /DESCRIPTION -->